osman-sultan/TerraSculpt/README.md

 ## Training and Testing

 Due to the large dataset of RGB images all models were training on GPU's using CUDA wherever possible.
 The dataset was split 70-15-15 into training, validation, and testing respectively.
-Extensive hyperparameter tuning was conducting while training such different optimizers (Adam, SGD), batch size, learning rate, and more.
+Extensive hyperparameter tuning was conducted while training such as testing different optimizers (Adam, SGD), batch size, learning rate, and more.

 Testing was done by obtaining a tensor representation of a decoded image outputed by the VAE.
 This image was then fed into the EfficientNet and tested for correct classification.